ian-starts/ian-blog/src/pages/2020-10-07/index.md

 Also make sure that the request you're making has **`content-type:'application/json-patch+json'`** set as header!

-And as always, if you need any help setting up or feel there is something missing in this post, please reach out [reach out](https://yik.dev/contact)!
+And as always, if you need any help setting up or feel there is something missing in this post, please [reach out](https://yik.dev/contact)!